-Through Somatic Experiencing we can address the stress impressions from past difficult experiences.
+Through the Somatic Experiencing therapy created by Peter Levine we can address the stress impressions from past traumatic experiences.
 Weaving awareness of internal experience with external orientation, in the presence of safe and reliable support, we can release the subtle contractions in the body.
 We are left feeling calm, safe, and supported in the world.

 What is Somatic Experiencing | Choosing a Somatic Therapist